Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 \section{Case study: Macdonald index of \texorpdfstring{$\mathcal{N}=4$}{N=4} \texorpdfstring{$SU(2)$}{SU(2)} SYM}

 In this section, we derive various closed form formulas for the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ SYM theory.
-We then show how the formulas manifest various features of the (strongly coupled) operator spectrum, how specializations can lead to product formulas for the index and how to interpret such formulas.
+We then show how the formulas encode various expected features of the operator spectrum at non--zero coupling, how specializations can lead to product formulas for the index and how to interpret such formulas.
 Finally, we discuss and interpret the analytic structure and asymptotics of the formulas, and compare to the TQFT formula.